anHALytics/anhalytics-core/README.md

     http.jsonp.enable: true

 don't forget to update ``anhalytics-frontend/src/main/webapp/js/resource/config.js`` and ``anhalytics-index/index.properties`` with the correct settings for your local installation of ElasticSearch and NERD service.

+AnHALytics supports currently (April 2016) a version __1.4__ of ElasticSearch, we plan to upgrade to a version 2.* in the next weeks.

 ###### 6. MongoDB